ocupop/context-library/src/content/pages/why.md

         title: Team friendly
         description: >-
           Teams move faster when everything feels obvious.
-Clear names, simple patterns, and consistent structure mean anyone can open the project and immediately know where things live and how they work.
-No handoff drama.
-No onboarding tour.
+Clear names, simple patterns, and a consistent structure mean anyone can open the project and immediately know where things live and how they work.
         imageSource: /src/assets/images/component-library/castle.jpg
         imageAlt: Move Faster
         minSplitWidth: 300